Tidal Deformability of Neutron Stars in Scalar-Tensor Theories of Gravity: Numerical Methods

 The process begins with an initial guess for $\varphi(r=0)=\varphi_c$.
 The system of equations is then integrated outward to the star's surface, which is defined to be where the pressure vanishes $(\til{p}=0)$.
 The code then calculates the value of the scalar field at infinity $\vp_{\infty}$ using the relationship between $\vp_s$, the value of $\vp$ at the surface, and $\vp_{\infty}$.
 The connection between $\vp_s$ and $\vp_{\infty}$ can be found by solving the scalar wave equation outside of the star and matching the interior and exterior solutions:

 where subscript $s$ indicates values evaluated at the surface and the prime (') denotes derivative with respect to $r$.

 The code then compares the calculated value of the scalar field at infinity $\vp_{\infty}$ to the actual value of the scalar field at infinity $\vp_{0}$.
 The parameter $\Delta \vp = \vp_{\infty} - \vp_c$ is calculated, and if $\Delta \vp$ is greater than some tolerance (here $\Delta \vp \leq 10^{-5}$), then the value of $\vp_{c}$ is updated and the process is repeated.
-The initial guess is updated and then the process is repeated until the $\vp_{\infty}$ agrees with $\vp_0$ within some tolerance.
+The process is repeated until the $\vp_{\infty}$ agrees with $\vp_0$ within some tolerance.
 For a more in depth discussion on the shooting method see, for instance, \cite{Press_2007}.

-In order to solve the TOV equations, it is necessary to provide an equation of state $\til{p}(\til{\rho})$ which relates pressure density.
+In order to solve the TOV equations, it is necessary to provide an equation of state $\til{p}(\til{\rho})$ which relates the Jordan frame pressure and density.
 In this work, we consider a variety of equations of state.
 All equations of state are defined in the physical frame.
 In order to include realistic equations of state, our code takes in equation of state data from external data files.
 The code obtains the density at any point by taking the given pressure and the data from the file and interpolating.

-The Sly \cite{Douchin_2001}, FPS \cite{Friedman_1981}, and MS1 \cite{Mueller_1996} equation of state are considered because they are commonly used in literature and useful for comparison with previous results \cite{Lattimer_2001, Read_2009}.
+The SLy \cite{Douchin_2001}, FPS \cite{Friedman_1981}, and MS1 \cite{Mueller_1996} equation of state are considered because they are commonly used in literature and useful for comparison with previous results \cite{Lattimer_2001, Read_2009}.